Monetary Policy Transmission Through Online Banks

 Abstract:

-Financial technology has reshaped commercial banking.
-It has the potential to radically alter the transmission of monetary policy by lowering search costs and expanding bank markets.
-This paper studies the reaction of online banks to changes in federal fund rates.
-We find that these banks increase rates that they offer on deposits significantly more than traditional banks do.
-A 100 basis points increase in the federal fund rate leads to a 30 basis points larger increase in rates of online banks.
-Consistent with the rate movements, online bank deposits experience inflows, while traditional banks experience outflows during monetary tightening in 2022.
-The findings are consistent across banking markets of different competitiveness and demographics.
-Our findings shed new light on the role of online banks in interest rate pass-through and deposit channel of monetary policy.
+Financial technology has the potential to alter the transmission of monetary policy by lowering search costs and expanding banking markets.
+This paper studies the reaction of online banks to changes in the federal funds rate.
+We find that a 100 basis points increase in the federal funds rate leads to a 30 basis points larger increase in the deposit rates of online banks relative to traditional banks.
+Consistent with the rate movements, online bank deposits experience inflows, while traditional banks experience outflows.
+Results are similar across markets with differing competitiveness and demographics, but vary with the stickiness of depositors.

 JEL-codes: E52 E58 G21 G23 G28 (search for similar items in EconPapers)